Keto Broccoli Bacon Salad: Fresh & Flavorful

 Other ingredients you can add to your salad:

-Many broccoli salads have dried fruit like cranberries or raisins, but if you’re keto, they are not welcome because of their high sugar content.
+Many broccoli salads have dried fruit like cranberries or raisins, but if you’re eating low-carb, you’ll want to avoid them due to the high sugar content.
 Instead, think about adding nuts, seeds, fresh herbs, spices, and low-carb vegetables.
-Here are some keto-friendly add-ins:
+Here are a few fantastic add-ins:

 • sunflower seeds